daphnedanaraj/sql-for-business-insights/README.md

 - **`images/q1.png`**: Screenshot of the SQL query output displaying the total commission earned by each salesperson.
 - **`README.md`**: Documentation of the project, including SQL queries, insights, and recommendations.

-## SQL Query: Total Commission Earned by Each Salesperson
+## Question 1: What is the total commission earned by each salesperson?

 This query calculates the total commission earned by each salesperson: